ingvih/DotNetCore/README.md

 ## Coming Soon
 - Use feature folders instead of standard Views/Controllers/Models folders.
+- Dependency Injection for Controller and Testings.
+- Test projects use Moq for Mocking data.
 - Content Management.
+(Contentful)
 - Logging.
+(Serilog or NLog).
+- Output cache for non-dynamic content for less load on backend services.
 - Caching.
+(Redis in a Docker container).
 - More...